axelvaldez/radical-companies/_posts/2-missing-chapters/2023-02-28-even-more-questions.markdown

       <p>What if they steal my ideas?</p>
      </th>
      <td>
-      <p>OK, no&hellip; you cannot steal other people&rsquo;s ideas and they cannot [exaggerated air quotes] &ldquo;steal yours.&rdquo; Somebody else cannot copy you.
-They got the stuff that resonated with them, but that is it.</p>
+      <p>OK, no&hellip; nobody can steal other people&rsquo;s ideas.&rdquo; Somebody else cannot copy you.
+They take away the stuff that resonated with them, but that is it.</p>
-      <p>He heard me, but&hellip; food for thought.</p>
       <p>Back to the &ldquo;offer more money&rdquo; competition&hellip; let&rsquo;s say that these other people are completely <span class="_paradigm">Fiat</span>.
 All they know is that money works and they offered your candidate more than you.
 Time and time again, they &ldquo;win.&rdquo; It seems to me that those people that went for &ldquo;more money&rdquo; would not be aligned with you community.
 Keep looking until a candidates shows enough interest and curiosity; that is the candidate you want.
 One who wants to learn.</p>
      </td>
     </tr>